Overview and Key Concepts

 The flow control is responsible for optimizing the flow through a network.
 Every object that is connected to the flow control is part of the network that this flow control will optimize.
 When the flow rates on an object have changed, that object may schedule a flow recalculation, for example at the time it predicts a tank full or empty, product reaching the end of a flow conveyor, or the mixer reaching the required amount for its current step.
 Some user actions trigger a recalculation instantly, for example when a flow port is opened or closed or a maximum flow rate is changed, FloWorks will signal the relevant flow control that it should re-optimize the flow through the network the changed object is part of.

 Most models have one flow control that is automatically created when you add the first FloWorks object, such as a source or a tank, to the model.
-A newly created flow control has the 3D shape of an air traffic control tower.
-Since you will hardly interact with the object, it is possible to reduce it to a small flat object at ground level by selecting "Minimize control" from the flow control's properties.
+Since FlexSim 2023, flow controls will be created in the toolbox.
+In legacy models you may encounter them as an air traffic control tower siting at the origin of the 3D model.

 Having objects not connected to a flow control